End of Waste

 • PAS 110 - This specification sets out the technical requirements for the AD process and production of anaerobic digestate, including the minimum quality criteria.
 It specifies requirements for a Quality Management System (QMS) for the production of digestate to ensure they are consistently fit for their intended uses.

 • The AD Resource Framework sets out the end of waste criteria for the production of quality compost from source-segregated biodegradable waste destined for use in designated market sectors.
 If these criteria are met, the resulting outputs will normally be regarded as having been fully recovered and to have ceased to be waste.
+Optional exemptions are accessible via the following Regulatory Position Statements.
+Note These statements support the Environment Agency’s End of Waste position but are not themselves assessed as part of certification.

 Scotland